picoDoc/betfair-data-capture/README.md

         getMid[`1.117087478;0b]
 	getMid[`1.117087478;1b]
         ```
-    - To return the implied odds based on trades matched, and the volume of trades matched, run (bucket is in minutes):
+    - To return the implied odds based on trades matched, and the volume of trades matched, run (bucket is in minutes) (*NOTE this only works if you receive trade data, I think this is no longer free*):

         ```
         getOdds[marketID;bucket;pivot]